dontic/dontic.github.io/src/content/blog/automatically-build-docker-images-with-github-actions/index.md

 ### 2. Triggers

-I want not only for the action to be triggered on push to `release` branches but also manually.
+I want not only for the action to be triggered when I push a version tag, but also manually.

 ```yml
 name: Build release Docker image